-P. Guillaume and M. Grainger in Solidarity pamphlet #35 write on the the Paris commune of 1871.
+P. Guillaume and Martin Grainger, a pseudonym of Maurice Brinton, in Solidarity pamphlet #35, write on the Paris commune of 1871.

 Trotsky could hardly have foreseen these developments when he wrote his prophetic words in the heroic days of 1921.
 This however in no way detracts from their absolute correctness.

 For both Trotsky and Tales the great defect of the Commune was the absence of a revolutionary leadership.
 'The Commune', Trotsky emphasised, shows us 'the incapacity of the masses to choose their own path, their indecision in the leadership of the movement, their fatal inclination to stop after the first successes…' How can this be overcome?
 Trotsky is quite explicit!
 'It is only through the help of the Party, basing itself on the whole history of the past theoretically foreseeing the paths of development and all its stages, and extracting from them the necessary formulas for action, that the proletariat frees itself from the need constantly to restart its own. history…'.
 He summarises his views with his usual logic: 'We can look, page by page, through the history of the Commune.
 We will find in it only a single lesson: there must be a strong Party leadership' (our emphasis).